 Excellent organic food hall, restaurant and art gallery.
 The gallery is filled with highly unusual beautiful handcrafts and artwork.
 A lovely trip out of the city.

 A fine country house set amidst the rolling Dumfries and Galloway hills with a working farm, game estate and delightful hosts.
 Superb local food including their own game off the hill.
 Diners are offered the option of a cheeseboard on booking and Celia uses their local producer Loch Arthur for her wonderful selection.

 Check out Craigadam Game in meat section for further info.
 Also a splendid venue for that romantic wedding.

 Cream O' Galloway is quite a destination!
-They have award-winning ice cream, a cafe and incredible playground adventure facilities for children.
+They have long been famous for their award-winning ice cream, cafe and incredible playground adventure facilities for children.
 Now they are making their own cheese too - see Scottish Cheese Trail Section for more details.